Eddie-Kuo/Eddie-Kuo/README.md

 [![Instagram Badge](https://img.shields.io/badge/-@the_eddiekuo-teal?style=flat&logo=instagram&logoColor=white&link=https://www.instagram.com/the_eddiekuo/)](https://www.instagram.com/the_eddiekuo/)
 [![Gmail Badge](https://img.shields.io/badge/-eddiekuo97-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:eddiekuo97@gmail.com)](mailto:eddiekuo97@gmail.com)

-I'm a Full-stack Software Engineer with a target specialty in mobile development.
-I enjoy working in diverse teams to implement and optimize solutions to complex problems the daily consumer may face, creating impactful user-focused applications with the goal of simplfying people's lives one line of code at a time 🤓
+I'm a Full-stack Software Engineer with a knack for mobile development.
+I enjoy working in diverse teams on implementing and optimizing solutions to complex problems the daily consumer may face, creating impactful user-focused applications with the goal of simplfying people's lives one line of code at a time 🤓

-- 💭 I'm currently working on v2 of my course & roadmap generation app with AI
+- 💭 I'm currently working on a course & roadmap generation app with AI
 - 📚 I’m currently reading ***So Good They Can't Ignore You*** - Cal Newport
 - 🎯 2024 Word of the Year: **Precision**